xm497/EA_demo__BQ/02-Data-loading.md

-# BigQuery Notebooks Tutorial: Loading Data
+# Section 2: BigQuery Notebooks Tutorial: Loading Data
 The below step will load the data from csv, json , txt to mimic loading from various data source.

 ## 1. Load Books data.(csv)